lorint/duty_free/README.md

     `gem 'duty_free'`

-1. To test things, then from within `rails c`, you can see that it's working by exporting some data from one of your models.
-In this case let's have our `Product` data go out to an array.  `Product` does not yet specify anything about DutyFree, and seeing this the `#df_export` routine automatically generates its own temporary template behind-the-scenes in order to define columns.
+1. To test things, from within `rails c`, you can see that it's working by exporting some data from one of your models.
+In this case let's have our `Product` data go out to an array.  `Product` does not yet specify anything about DutyFree, and seeing this, the `#df_export` routine automatically generates its own temporary template behind-the-scenes in order to define columns.
 The parameter `true` being fed in says to not just show a header with column names, but also export all data as well.
 To retrieve the data, the generated template is adapted to leverage ActiveRecord's `#left_joins` call to create an appropriate SQL query and retrieve all the Product data:

     ```ruby
     northwind$ bin/rails c